semperfitodd/aws_blog_documentdb/README.md

 # AWS Blog application using a CRUD Lambda and DocumentDB

+This is an application designed to demonstrate how to build a blog using AWS services including Lambda, DocumentDB, API Gateway, S3, CloudFront, and Route53.
+The backend of the application is built on a serverless architecture using AWS Lambda, which interacts with a DocumentDB cluster to perform CRUD (Create, Read, Update, Delete) operations.
+The frontend is hosted on S3 and delivered using CloudFront.

+## Prerequisites

+* AWS account with necessary permissions to create and manage the required resources
+* AWS CLI installed and configured
+* Terraform installed

 ## What is being created
 * VPC and VPC Endpoints
 * DocumentDB (MongoDB compatible) cluster